 In Commonwealth v.
 Bland, 2015 Pa.
 Lexis 1128, the Pennsylvania Supreme Court held that to require a suspension of questioning by law enforcement officials subject to the exclusionary remedy, an invocation of the Miranda-based right to counsel must be made upon or after actual or imminent commencement of in-custody interrogation.
 In other words, a defendant may not decline to be interviewed in anticipation of police questioning, even if he is in police custody.
-For an initial primer on an individual’s Miranda-based rights, click here.
+Here is the initial primer on an individual’s Miranda-based rights.

 In the 3-1 plurality decision, which will not be binding on future courts as the Court continues to be undermanned due to the departures of Justices Castille and McCafferty, the plurality maintained that invocation of the right to silence must be closely linked to a custodial interrogation.
 Although not binding, this case remains highly instructive.